-There’s no doubt that traveling in your 60s is not the same as traveling in your 20s or 30s.
+There’s no doubt that traveling when you’re older is not the same as traveling in your 20s or 30s.
 For a start, you’ll probably be more apt to lap up the history and culture of a place, although it would be unfair to characterize all twenty and thirtysomethings as uninterested in that type of thing.
-And, you may want to consider solo travel so you can take your time and immerse yourself in these experiences at your own pace.
+As an older solo traveler, you can take your time and immerse yourself in these experiences at your own pace.

 Here are six possible destinations for solo travel you may want to consider:

 Greece is one of the modern cradles of civilization and offers a vista of breathtaking beauty to boot.
 It will probably be that both of these options flick your switch, and the beautiful weather probably won’t put you off either.
 However, do be aware that it can get stiflingly hot in this part of the Mediterranean in the summer months, as well as crowded with tourists, so July and August are probably best avoided.

 From the Acropolis and the Parthenon in Athens to the stunning plethora of islands that can be hopped to and from by boat, Greece offers something that barely any other country can match.
 The people are warm, the food is delicious, and the cultural cup is overflowing.

 A solo trip through Greece should teach you many new things and be a trip of self-discovery that will help you grow and that will inspire you.

 Similarly, Turkey offers many of the delights that Greece has to offer, but in some ways, you can venture slightly further off the beaten path.
 Turkey’s infrastructure doesn’t quite support the travel industry to the same developed extent as in Greece and other European countries such as Italy and Spain, for example, but then the travel experience will be completely different too.